 Enter two distances to compare light intensity in EV.
 Or one distance and an EV difference to compute the second distance.
 Distances can be any units (feet or meters, miles or cubits), but all distances must be the same units (it is a ratio).

 You can use either feet or meters, it doesn't matter to ISL.
-The distance units just make a ratio, so any consistent units can be used, feet, meters, miles, kilometers, AU, light years, cubits, etc., so long as you're consistent.
+The distance units just make a ratio, so any consistent units can be used, feet, meters, miles, kilometers, light years, cubits, etc., so long as you're consistent.
 The Inverse Square Law is NOT about exposure, it is about the ratio of exposure difference between two distances, so the units cancel out.

-Very Important: The Inverse Square Law distance must NOT be measured from the fabric of the umbrella or softbox because that cannot be accurate.
-The measured distance must be the length of the actual light path, from the flash tube itself (the actual source of the light), possibly through the fabric in necessary, to the subject.
+Very Important: The Inverse Square Law distance must NOT be measured from the fabric of the umbrella or softbox because that won't be accurate.
+The measured distance must be the length of the actual light path, from the flash tube itself (the actual source of the light), possibly through the fabric or reflected from it, to the subject.
 The loss at the fabric is just a step function, affecting exposure, but not affecting the Inverse Square Law math, because that is the light path.
 Nonbelievers just need to actually set that up and carefully measure it themselves.
 See more about that softbox subject below.